3 Things You Should Know About Cover Art

 Don’t Do It!

 We’ve talked about the requirements for formatting the text in an album, single, or ringtone.
 Well, the same applies to artwork.
-There are certain rules the stores have that dictate what can and cannot be included on your artwork.
+There are specific rules the stores have that dictate what can and cannot be included in your artwork.
 For example, even a resolution or dimensions short of requirements could result in store rejection.

 Here’s what you CAN’T include:

-• Stickers from your artwork from a scanned copy of physical CD
+• Stickers from your artwork from a scanned copy of the physical CD

-• Something that suggests format of the release “CD, DVD, Digital Exclusive, disc”
+• Something that suggests the format of the release “CD, DVD, Digital Exclusive, the disc”

 • Cut off text or images